jsatk/wilbur-atkinsons-journal/README.md

 submarines destroyers with us that evening.
 The next morning I went on deck and there was the same things just as there was the night before except the land.
 Then the ships begin a zigzag course.
-The boat began to rock and role and we gean to get light headed.
-And sometimes it would seem as though I was walking up hill an dthen I would start down another.
-I would start down stairs to anothe rdeck and it would seem as though the stairs wre ocoming up to meet me.
+The boat began to rock and role and we began to get light headed.
+And sometimes it would seem as though I was walking up hill and then I would start down another.
+I would start down stairs to another deck and it would seem as though the stairs were coming up to meet me.
 The next morning the destroyers had disappeared and we were alone with the other two transports.
 We went on until two days out of port we were met by a convoy.
 I had started to climb up to my bunk when one of the destroyers dropped a depth bomb which shook the boat so that I almost lost my hold.
 We sighted land a little while after dinner and arrived in the harbor of Breast at about 5 pm.m on the 7th of September.

 The ship was so large tht they culd not get it up to the piers and had to anchor it out in the harbor.
 We did not get off until about 5:30 on the evening of the 8th of Sept.
 Then we loaded on another little steamer and was taken ashore.
 We